rasple/gr-prg-sim/README.md

 ## D12

 Due to the nature of our ASCET-model a recalibration is not necessary as it only uses the distance that the wheels have travelled between two calls of the `detect()` function of the `detectDrop` class for pressure monitoring which is negligible.
-The Matlab [D4][D4] model uses the last 10 seconds and therefore one would only have to drive for 10 seconds.
+The Matlab [D4][D4] model uses the last 10 seconds and therefore one would only have to drive for 10 seconds to recalibrate.

 ## D13